pfptcommunity/senderstats/README.md

 senderstats -i /path/to/downloaded/files/smart_search_results_cluster_hosted_2024_03_04_*.csv -o /path/to/output/file/my_cluster_hosted.xlsx
 ```

-For a more comprehensive reprt use the following command:
+For a more comprehensive report use the following command:

 ```
 # Windows